kzhdev/alpaca_zorro_plugin/README.md

   ```

   **AlpacaDataSource**
-  Specify to use Alpaca MaketData or Polygon MarketData.
+  Specify to use Alpaca MarketData or Polygon MarketData.
 By default, Alpaca MarketData will be used.

   **AlpacaPaidDataPlan**
-  Specify which Alpaca Websocket enpoint will be used.
-By default, paid data plan will be used.
+  Specify which Alpaca Websocket endpoint will be used.
+By default, the paid data plan will be used.

   **AlpacaLogLevel**
-  By default, ApacaPlugin log is turned off unless "diag" mode is enabled.
+  By default, the ApacaPlugin log is turned off unless the "diag" mode is enabled.
 AlpacaPlugin logging can be enabled through this config.

   **AlpacaUseWebsocket**
-  Specify receiving price update from Websocket or REST API.
+  Specify receiving price updates from Websocket or REST API.

   **PolygonApiKey**
   The Polygon ApiKey.
-If AlpacaDataSource set to 1, the PolygonApiKey must be provided through this config, otherwise Alpaca MarketData will be used.
+If AlpacaDataSource is set to 1, the PolygonApiKey must be provided through this config, otherwise, Alpaca MarketData will be used.

 ## Features

 * Support Alpaca MarketData V2 Websocket Real-Time Data.
 Multiple ZorroS instances can share one WebSocket connection through ZorroWebsocketProxy.<br/>
 **NTOE:** ZorroWebsocketProxy has a lock-free design, it spins on one CPU core.
 High CPU usage is normal and expected.<br/>
 Websocket can be turned off by AlpacaUseWebsocket config.
-If AlpacaUseWebsocket set to 0, last price will be polled from Snapshot REST endpoint.
+If AlpacaUseWebsocket is set to 0, the last price will be polled from the Snapshot REST endpoint.

 * Support **Limit**, **Market** order types